3-2-1 Newsletter (6-25-2020)

 Takeaway: For those who can delay retirement beyond age 65, the economic and health benefits make a strong case for considering it.

-Source: Those who work longer live longer, study shows
+Source: Those who work longer live longer, study shows1 ACTION FOR YOU

 I. Assess the risks most impactful to your retirement.